isomerpages/moe-temasekjc/_admissions/JC Year 1 (DSA JC).md

 <li>The College will not release detailed results of the selection tests and interviews.
 The College also reserves the right not to reveal the results or reasons for non-selection.
 The College will not be able to provide the application results over the phone.</li>

-<li>Please refer to MOE's website at <u>www.moe.gov.sg/dsa-jc</u> for more information.
+<li>Please refer to MOE's website at <a href="https://www.moe.gov.sg/post-secondary/admissions/dsa" target="_blank">www.moe.gov.sg/dsa-jc</a> for more information.
 You are encouraged to read the Frequently Asked Questions (FAQs) provided at the website.</li>

 <li>Parents and students are encouraged to choose schools wisely based on the students' aptitudes and strengths, taking into consideration the range of programmes offered in various schools.</li>
 </ul>